developer-zebra/developer-zebra-site/src/stagenow/3-2/about/index.md

 WorryFreeWiFi Packet Capture Configuration – Configures Packet capture parameters EnablePacketCapture, PacketFileName, MaxFileSize, MaxStorageSize

-3. Added NFC Manager CSP to provide ability to optimize the operations performed on NFC Card
+* **New [NFC Manager](../csp/wfwifi)** CSP to provide ability to optimize the operations performed on NFC Card

-·         Enable/disable NFC.
+ * Enable/disable NFC

-·         In Reader Mode:
+ * In Reader Mode:

-·         Enable/disable supported cards.
+	 * Enable/disable supported cards.

-·         Skip NDEF: Skipping NDEF check disables the use of NFC Forum tag types 1-4.
+	 * Skip NDEF: Skipping NDEF check disables the use of NFC Forum tag types 1-4.

-·         Card detection mode
+	 * Card detection mode

-·         CPU Speed: Enabling this option Boosts the CPU Performance.
+	 * CPU Speed: Enabling this option Boosts the CPU Performance.

-·         Baud rate for 14443-4 Cards.
+	 * Baud rate for 14443-4 Cards.

-·         Enable P2P Mode
+	 * Enable P2P Mode

-·         Enable CE Mode
+	 * Enable CE Mode

-·         Enable NFC on Lock Screen.
+	 * Enable NFC on Lock Screen.

-·         Reset to default: Reset all setting to their default values
+	 * Reset to default: Reset all setting to their default values

-4. Enhanced UI Manager CSP to provide ability to
+* **Enhanced [UI Manager](../csp/wfwifi)** provides ability to

-·         Enable/Disable On-Screen Power Button Usage (For PS20 Device)
+ * Enable/Disable On-Screen Power Button Usage (For PS20 Device)

-5. Enhanced Access Manager CSP to provide ability to emulate device user interactions, this feature allows key events and touch events to be "injected" into the system by an otherwise unprivileged (not platform key signed) application
+* **[Enhanced Access Manager](../csp/wfwifi)** provides ability to emulate device user interactions, this feature allows key events and touch events to be "injected" into the system by an otherwise unprivileged (not platform key signed) application

-Access CSP exposes following methods to control which packages are allowed access to key and touch injection with: Service Access Action
+* **[Enhanced Access Manager](../csp/wfwifi)**  exposes following methods to control which packages are allowed access to key and touch injection with: Service Access Action

-·         Allow Binding to Service
+ * Allow Binding to Service

-·         Disallow Binding to Service
+ * Disallow Binding to Service

-·         Verify if Binding to service is allowed
+ * Verify if Binding to service is allowed

-·         Allow Caller to Call service
+ * Allow Caller to Call service

-·         Disallow Caller from Calling service
+ * Disallow Caller from Calling service

-·         Verify Caller is allowed to Call Service
+ * Verify Caller is allowed to Call Service

-2. Enhanced File Manager CSP to provide ability to Download and expand Archive files by
+* **[Enhanced File Manager](../csp/wfwifi)** CSP to provide ability to Download and expand Archive files by

-·         Selecting a compressed file from the local machine
+ * Selecting a compressed file from the local machine

-·         Entering the location of a compressed file on an external server
+ * Entering the location of a compressed file on an external server
-2. Configurations Available for Booking

-The StageNow Staging Solution offers Out-of-the-Box support on all Zebra Android devices with Zebra Value Add.
-This means you can simply scan your relevant barcodes and sit back and watch Staging take place!

 -----